-Donald Trump Is Reportedly Furious That Republicans Aren’t More Aggressive In Defending His Racist Tweets
+Donald Trump Is Reportedly Furious That Republicans Aren’t More Aggressive In Defending His Allegedly Racist Tweets

 Donald Trump has doubled down in his defense of racist tweets over the weekend telling congresswomen of color born in the United States to go back to their “original” countries, but the president is reportedly furious that other top Republicans refuse to mount as aggressive a defense.

-Trump drew bipartisan criticism over the weekend with the tweets decried by both sides of the aisle as racist, taking aim at a group of Democratic congresswomen of color.
+Trump drew bipartisan criticism over the weekend with the tweets decried by both sides of the aisle as racist, Time noted, taking aim at a group of Democratic congresswomen of color.
 The president continued to defend his statements against accusations of racism, even as Republican senators vulnerable to lose their seats in the 2020 election have backed away.

 As Politico reported, Trump has let this group know he’s not happy about their refusal to defend his words.